Arthur Smout: Military service

-Post-War Career
+Post-War career

 In 1948, Smout bought the 330 acre Sherriffs Lench Farm in Worcestershire and farmed it (initially with his son Michael as manager) until his death in hospital in Birmingham on 21 February 1961, aged 72.
 His farm diaries and memoranda books for the period 1948 to 1961 are held in the Worcester county archives.

 Personal life

 Smout was married to Annie Hilda Follows and they had five sons.
 His youngest son, Christopher Smout, is a historian, and the current incumbent of the post of Historiographer Royal.
+Another son, His Honour David Smout, QC, was an Official Referee.

 Arthur gave much of his time to the advancement of science and to public service, particularly in his native city of Birmingham, where he was President of the Birmingham branch of the British Chamber of Commerce, a Life Governor and member of the Council of Birmingham University and a Justice of the Peace serving as a City Magistrate at 500 sittings from 1942 to 1961.

 He was also president of the Institute of Metals, a fellow of the Royal Institute of Chemistry, a fellow of the Institution of Metallurgists, and vice-president of the Institution of Mining and Metallurgy.

 He was awarded an honorary doctorate from the University of Wales in 1954, in recognition of the work he had done for industry in the Swansea area and his contribution to technological education.

-Coat of Arms
+Coat of arms

-After his knighthood Arthur was awarded a Coat of Arms from the College of Arms.
+After his knighthood Arthur was awarded a coat of arms from the College of Arms.
 The Latin motto, "Non Sibi Sed Toti", means "Not For Self But For All".
 The five stars represent Arthur's five sons and the two pears represent Arthur and his wife.